-He finds that cosmetic surgery does not only improve outward appearance but more importantly improve an individual’s self-esteem and confidence.
-Mr Akhtar’s aim is to deliver a high quality service with an emphasis not only on great results but also a great patient journey.
+Mr Akhtar is a General Medical Council Certified Plastic Surgeon.
+He qualified as a doctor in 1996 and has specialised in Plastic Surgery for over twenty years.
+He aims to deliver a high-quality service with an emphasis not only on great results but also a great patient journey.
 In his view 'The experience is just as important as the result'.

-Mr Akhtar started as a Consultant Plastic Surgeon in Durham where he had the opportunity to develop his interest in cosmetic surgery. he subsequently moved his post to become a Consultant at the prestigious centre of excellence at Wrightington Hospital in Lancashire.
-At Wrightington Hospital he performs a broad range of plastic surgery procedures such as soft tissue reconstruction and scar treatment.
-In his private practice Mr Akhtar performs a wide variety of cosmetic procedures.
+Mr Akhtar started his NHS Consultant career as a Consultant Plastic Surgeon in Durham where he had the opportunity to develop his interest in cosmetic surgery. he subsequently moved his post to become a Consultant at the prestigious centre of excellence at Wrightington Hospital in Lancashire.
+At Wrightington Hospital he performs a broad range of plastic surgery procedures such as soft tissue reconstruction and scar treatment as well as general hand surgery procedures.

-Outside of UK medicine Mr Akhtar is involved with charitable medical aid work delivering care to those with little or no resources in developing countries.
+Beyond UK medicine Mr Akhtar is involved with charitable medical aid work delivering care to those with little or no resources in developing countries.
 This includes personally going on charitable missions to Sierra Leone as part of a team sent by Wrightington Hospital to provide surgical treatments in the worlds 3rd poorest nation.
 He also provided emergency surgical relief aid by travelling to Pakistan during the 2005 Earthquake disaster, where over 80,000 people lost their lives.
 Up to 2020 he continued to do regular charity work abroad and hope to continue this in 2022 onwards.